 As a creative person, I love going into a wedding without having any expectations or predisposed ideas.
 As every wedding & couple is unique, I find that if anything is too pre-planned for the photos, that you may miss the opportunity to create real moments, that are yours, and not someone else’s.
 You also never know what the sun/weather/light is going to be doing at any time on any given day (especially in Melbourne!)
 Somewhere you may have thought wouldn’t work well for photos, may have this amazing window of light at a specific moment, and vice versa.
 If it would make you more comfortable to do a site visit with me before your wedding, of course I would be happy to.

 Can you temporarily hold our date whilst we decide?

 Unfortunately not.
-Wedding dates regularly book out 12 – 18 months in advance on average and I give priority and lock in those who pay a deposit first.
+Wedding dates regularly book out on average 15 – 18 months in advance for photographers and I give priority and lock in those who pay a deposit first.
 Even if you have met me or emailed me, and I was available at the time, that certainly doesn’t mean that I will be forever available for your date.
 The only way to be certain to book me in is to pay a deposit & sign a contract as soon as possible.

 Can we meet you in person before the day?

 Absolutely!
 I much prefer to meet face to face prior to your wedding day.
 It gives us a chance to get to know each other better, and importantly, makes sure we are the right fit for each other, as we’ll be spending a lot of time together on the day.
 I have a workspace & lounge area setup at a florist shop, owned by my wife and I in Mount Evelyn, which is the perfect base to the the Yarra Valley & Dandenongs.
 I’ll usually always meet couples there.
 We can then chat about your day over a coffee, tea, beer, cider etc …

 If you would rather do everything via skype, phone or email, that’s completely cool with me too.

 Do you offer an engagement / pre wedding shoot?